sweattep/modern_quotes/README.md

 >if i had a job before the dawn of the internet, the typewriter, and the calculator, what would it be?

+>you must be educated, no matter what the discipline

+>everything is related to everything else

+>the more you know, the more you accumulate

 >the amount of time he spent stretching, and strengthening, and band work, and massage

 >It was something I set out to do as a teen, and I finally had the confidence in my late 40s to do it.